amirahnasihah/hashnode-blog-posts/cl85h08z10afj2inv0wh39xyn.md

 };
 ```

-So, this is the way on how we can handle events in the React.
+So, this is the way how we can handle events in React.

 # Change Toggle Explained

-Now, what I am going to do in `App.js` file is whenever I clicked the `toggle` function, I want to change the `[flag]`.
+Now, what I am going to do in `App.js` the file is whenever I clicked the `toggle` function, I want to change the `[flag]`.

-If I want to set the state of the `flag`, we will have a `setFlag` and with this `setFlag`, we will have to just have to toggle the flag value `setFlag(!flag)`.
+If I want to set the state of the `flag`, we will have a `setFlag` and with this `setFlag`, we will have just have to toggle the flag value `setFlag(!flag)`.
 Like this:

 ***App.js***